MilhouseVH/ghnotify/README.md

 ghnotify
 ========

 Sends an automatic summary email of all new commits for Github repository branches that you wish to monitor.
-This script is especially useful when monitoring infrequently updated repositories, saving you the time of checking for updates.
+This script is especially useful when monitoring infrequently updated repositories, saving you the time of manually checking for updates.

 Configure the repositories to be monitored in ./ghnotify.conf (owner, repository and branch, plus a "display" name that will appear in the email) :